What Do Adventists Believe About the Sinful Nature of Humanity?

 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16, NKJV).

-Notice, it didn’t say that Christ waited until we were good people, or until we stopped sinning, and then He died for us.
-No, when we were ungodly, when we were still sinners, Christ died for us because that was the only way to destroy sin without destroying us in the process.
+Notice, it didn’t say that Christ waited until we were good people or until we stopped sinning, and then He died for us.
+No, when we were still sinners, Christ died for us because that makes it possible for Him to eventually destroy sin without destroying us in the process.

 The Bible also says that Jesus Christ was “the Lamb slain from the foundation of the world” (Revelation 13:8, NKJV).

 Before the foundation of the world?
 How far back that goes, we don’t know.
 But one thing is certain—it goes back long before we existed, which means that, long before we existed, God had a plan in place to meet the crisis of sin when it came.
 And that plan was centered around Jesus, the second person of the Godhead, dying for us.